 You can request a hay ride, wooden cows that help your tour members learn to “milk” and a ride on a John Deere tractor so they can learn to drive a tractor.

 To make reservations to visit the Agricultural History Project, please call 831.724.5898 or email email@example.com two weeks in advance of your visit.
-If you are delayed or you cancel your tour, please call or email us as soon as possible at the same contacts.
+If you are delayed or you cancel your tour, please call or email us as soon as possible.

 Your visit is $5 per person.
 Please prepay one week in advance of your visit.